Large Language Model Sentinel: LLM Agent for Adversarial Purification: Introduction

-In this paper, focusing on adversarial textual attacks targeting LLM-based classification tasks, we propose a novel defense technique named Large LAnguage MOdel Sentinel (LLAMOS), which utilizes the LLM as a defense agent for adversarial purification, as illustrated in \cref{figure1}.
-To streamline our explanation, we condense certain details in Figure 1, with comprehensive instructions provided in \cref{Methods}.
+In this paper, focusing on adversarial textual attacks targeting LLM-based classification tasks, we propose a novel defense technique named Large LAnguage MOdel Sentinel (LLAMOS), which utilizes the LLM as a defense agent for adversarial purification, as illustrated in Figure 1a.
+To streamline our explanation, we condense certain details in Figure 1b, with comprehensive instructions provided in the Methods Section.
 Specifically, LLAMOS comprises two components: Agent instruction, which can simulate a new agent for adversarial defense, altering minimal characters to maintain the original meaning of the sentence, and Defense guidance, which provides strategies for modifying clean or adversarial examples to ensure effective defense and accurate outputs from the target LLMs.
 LLAMOS serves as a pre-processing method aiming to eliminate harmful information from potentially attacked textual inputs before feeding them into the target LLM for classification.
 In contrast to the AFT method, the LLM-based AP method functions as an additional module capable of defending against adversarial attacks without necessitating fine-tuning of the target LLM.

-We comprehensively evaluate the performance of our method on GLUE datasets, conducting experiments with both representative open-source and closed-source LLMs, LLAMA-2 \citep{touvron2023llama2} and GPT-3.5 \citep{openai2022}.
+We comprehensively evaluate the performance of our method on GLUE datasets, conducting experiments with both representative open-source and closed-source LLMs, LLAMA-2 \cite{touvron2023llama2} and GPT-3.5 \cite{openai2022}.
 The experimental results demonstrate that the LLM-based AP method effectively defends against adversarial attacks.
 Specifically, our proposed method achieves a maximum reduction in the attack success rate (ASR) by up to 45.59\% and 37.86\% with LLAMA-2 and GPT-3.5, respectively.
 Additionally, we observe that the initial defense agent fails to achieve the expected results under some obvious attacks.
-Therefore, we employ the in-context learning \citep{dong2022survey} to further optimize the defense agent, significantly enhancing the defense capabilities almost without adding any additional costs.
+Therefore, we employ the in-context learning \cite{dong2022survey} to further optimize the defense agent, significantly enhancing the defense capabilities almost without adding any additional costs.
 Finally, we conduct an intriguing online adversarial experiment, creating an adversarial system using two LLM-based agents (one for defense and one for attack) along with a target LLM for classification.
-During the adversarial interaction, the defense agent and attack agent continuously counter each other, resembling the adversarial training process in traditional image tasks \citep{goodfellow2014explaining}.